 The right of first refusal can be an important piece of a child custody order.
-After divorce or battles over guardianship, non-custodial parents can use it to spend as much time with their kids as possible.
+After divorce or battles over guardianship, non-custodial parents can use this measure to spend as much time with their kids as possible.

 What Is The Right Of First Refusal In Child Custody?

-If there’s a right of first refusal clause in a child custody order, this essentially means that if your ex is not going to be with your child, you have the first shot at being there.
+If there’s a right of first refusal clause in a child custody order, this essentially means if your ex is not going to be with your child, you have the first shot at being there.
 Before they call a babysitter, daycare, or other childcare option, they must offer it to you.

-The way it works is: if you have a right of first refusal clause in your child custody agreement, if you’re the non-custodial parent, you get the first chance to care for your child when the custodial parent can’t.
+The way it works is: If you have a right of first refusal clause in your child custody agreement, if you’re the non-custodial parent, you get the first chance to care for your child when the custodial parent can’t.

-The right of first refusal comes into play in other circumstances.
-But this is a general overview of how these provisions work on a practical level.
+This comes into play in other circumstances.
+However, this is the general overview of how these provisions work on a practical level.

 This all sounds great, and it can be positive for everyone involved.
 But does the right of first refusal ultimately benefit you, your ex, and, most importantly, your children?
 The answer is not always as simple as it appears.

 Right of first refusal is a broad term, one that describes a particular type of child custody order.
 To be effective, it needs precise, detailed language that lays out the intentions, scope, and limitations of the agreement.

 One party may want to include this for ease and consistency, while the other may seek to leave it out to maximize parental time.

-Does the right of first refusal cover quick trips to the grocery store or does there have to be an absence of several hours?
+Does the right of first refusal cover quick trips to the grocery store or does there have to be an absence of several hours or an overnight stay?

-Can your ex leave the kids with their grandparents or an aunt, or do you still get the first shot?
+Can your ex leave the kids with their grandparents or an aunt, or do you always get the first shot?

 Part of the discussion when developing the right of first refusal should include specifics and exceptions for the sake of clarity.
 While it may be the right fit in some situations, in others, it may make already tense or difficult circumstances even worse.

 This scenario takes two sides willing and able to communicate at the very least on a functional level.
-But if all you do is fight, such contact may wind up one more thing to fight about and exacerbate an already tense relationship.
+But if all you do is fight, such levels of contact may give you one more thing to fight about and exacerbate an already tense relationship.
 Cooperation and flexibility are key.

 You may want to spend as much time with your kids as possible, but that isn’t always feasible.
 The custodial parent may come to rely on this setup, to assume the other will immediately drop everything.
 No one wants to feel they’re being taken advantage of.

-Supervised Visitation: In cases where one parent’s time with the child is restricted to supervised visitation, the right of first refusal may run counter to the minor’s best interest.
+In cases where one parent’s time with the child is restricted to supervised visitation, the right of first refusal may run counter to the minor’s best interest.
 It may also prove impractical.

 Depending on where you live, crisscrossing town, fighting traffic may consume huge amounts of time.
 For some, this may be workable, but for others, it’s far less pragmatic.

-Is It The Right Choice?
+When Is It The Right Choice?

 The right of first refusal is a complex, intricate provision in a child custody agreement.
 It can be a valuable, useful tool in certain situations.
 But it can also do more harm than good in others.

 Especially as this is a contractual arrangement and a breach can carry significant penalties.
 In the end, you have to determine whether or not this is truly beneficial to you and your kids.